Implementation of the Program Finder

 - Where is the program held?

 In the old flow there was no filtering system.
-A user would have to find their program by navigating through school pages, then department, then program, which is not a good experience.
+A user would have to find their program by navigating through school pages, then department, then program, which is a poor experience.
 Users do not know the intricacies of programs and the departments they fall under, let alone the school.
 It might make sense to faculty, which is who recommended this journey, but a prospective student lacks this background knowledge thus making the experience confusing.

 Card Sorting and Information Architecture